joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-07-31-chain-link.md

 ## Solution

-the chain is made of a bunch of links of lengths $1, f, f^2, \ldots$
+the chain is made of a bunch of links of lengths $1, f, f^2, \ldots $

 we can write down the position of each endpoint in terms of the last. take a chain with two links, with endpoints $\mathbf{p}_0,$ $\mathbf{p}_1,$ and $\mathbf{p}_2.$